ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 Read-only replica created users are assigned privileges by the leader, and are assigned the `ibm-cloud-base-user-ro` role, and are members of the `ibm-cloud-base-user` group.
 They have access to all of the objects that are created by other members of this group, including any users on the leader that were created through _Service Credentials_, the CLI, or the API.
 Consistent with privileges of the `ibm-cloud-base-user`, a read-only replica-created user does not have access to objects created by the admin user, or other users created through `psql`.
 For more information, see the [PostgreSQL Roles and Privileges](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management) page.

-## Resyncing a Read-only Replica
+## Resyncing a read-only replica
 {: #resyncing-read-only-replica}

-If you need to resync a read-only replica, click the **Resync Read-Only Replica** button.
+If you need to resync a read-only replica, click the **Resync read-only replica** button.
 Resyncing is a disruptive operation and performing a resync tears down and rebuilds the data in the read-only replica.
 The read-only replica is not able to perform any other operations or run any queries while a resync is running.
 Queries are not rerouted to the leader, so any connections to the read-only replica fail until it is finished resyncing.

 The amount of time it takes to resync a read-only replica varies, but the process can be long running.
 {: .tip}